 To read or print our Policies for the Use of the Nursery, please click here.

 Sometimes children get a little restless during the service, so parents may find the Children’s Corner in the lobby of the church helpful.
 This is a cozy and comfortable area with quiet toys, books, and coloring pages.
 Children may pick up a children’s worship bulletin and a small bag of crayons on the way into the main church.

-Each week SEPTEMBER THROUGH MAY, there are Christian Education classes for children which are taught by teams of dedicated volunteers.
+Each week (September through May), there are Christian Education classes for children which are taught by teams of dedicated volunteers.
 The following Christian Education classes take place at 10:10am:

 Children’s Education for Preschool (age 4) through Grade 3

-In this hands-on workshop, our children, aged 4 years - 3rd grade will experience a variety of lessons based on Biblical stories using Legos, science, building materials, Play-doh and more!
-This workshop allows children to connect to God and one another in play, prayer and learning while they respond to faith stories and create amazing projects.
+Our youngest disciples will explore scripture, prayer, and traditions of the church in a fun program that includes at-home engagement for the entire family.
 This program uses lessons that have been used across denominations, are rooted in scripture and age-appropriate exploration of God and Jesus, and implement teaching principles from elementary schools and children’s ministries across the country.
 Children gather together in Manning Hall and then move into age appropriate activities.
 As we know God meets each student in their work and play, we trust that they will continue to grow in faith and grace through this lively program.
 Join us Sundays at 10:10am!
 Join us Sundays at 10:10 - 10:50am!